1999–2000 Phoenix Suns season

 The 1999–2000 Phoenix Suns season was the 32nd season for the Phoenix Suns in the National Basketball Association.

+Season summary

+Off-season

-The Suns acquired the ninth overall pick in the 1999 NBA draft from the Dallas Mavericks via trade, and selected small forward Shawn Marion from the University of Nevada, Las Vegas, During the off-season, the team acquired All-Star guard Penny Hardaway from the Orlando Magic, signed free agent Rodney Rogers, and re-signed former Suns center Oliver Miller, who played for the team when they reached the 1993 NBA Finals.
+The Suns acquired the ninth overall pick in the 1999 NBA draft from the Dallas Mavericks via trade, and selected small forward Shawn Marion from the University of Nevada, Las Vegas.
+During the off-season, the team acquired All-Star guard Penny Hardaway from the Orlando Magic, signed free agents Rodney Rogers, Todd Day, and former Suns center Oliver Miller, who played for the team when they reached the 1993 NBA Finals.

+Regular season

-After a 13–7 start to the regular season, Danny Ainge resigned as the Suns' head coach to spend more time with his family, and was replaced with assistant Scott Skiles.
-The team posted a 7-game winning streak between November and December, then won eight straight games in February, and held a 29–19 record at the All-Star break.
-The Suns finished in third place in the Pacific Division with a 53–29 record, and earned the fifth seed in the Western Conference; the team also qualified for the NBA playoffs for the twelfth consecutive year.
+With the addition of Hardaway, Rogers, Marion and Miller, the Suns won 11 of their first 15 games of the regular season, which included a seven-game winning streak between November and December.
+After a 13–7 start to the season, Danny Ainge resigned as the team's head coach to spend more time with his family, and was replaced with assistant coach Scott Skiles.
+Under Skiles, the Suns continued to play above .500 in winning percentage, holding a 29–19 record at the All-Star break.
+The Suns posted an eight-game winning streak in February, and finished in third place in the Pacific Division with a 53–29 record, earning the fifth seed in the Western Conference; the team qualified for the NBA playoffs for the twelfth consecutive year.

 Six players on the team averaged double-digits in points this season; Clifford Robinson led the Suns in scoring with 18.5 points per game and 120 three-point field goals, while Hardaway averaged 16.9 points, 5.8 rebounds, 5.3 assists and 1.6 steals per game in only 60 games due to a foot injury, and Jason Kidd provided the team with 14.3 points, 7.2 rebounds, 10.1 assists and 2.0 steals per game.
 In addition, Rogers played a sixth man role off the bench, averaging 13.8 points and 5.5 rebounds per game along with 115 three-point field goals, finished fourth in the league with .439 in three-point field goal percentage, and was named the NBA Sixth Man of the Year.

-Meanwhile, Tom Gugliotta contributed 13.7 points, 7.9 rebounds and 1.5 steals per game, but only played 54 games due to injury, and did not play in any of the Suns' playoff games, while Marion averaged 10.2 points and 6.5 rebounds per game in only 51 games.
-On the defensive side, Luc Longley averaged 6.3 points and 4.5 rebounds per game, and Miller provided with 6.3 points, 5.1 rebounds and 1.6 blocks per game in only 51 games.
+Meanwhile, Tom Gugliotta contributed 13.7 points, 7.9 rebounds and 1.5 steals per game, but only played 54 games due to injury, Marion averaged 10.2 points and 6.5 rebounds per game in only 51 games, Day provided with 6.8 points per game in 58 games, and Rex Chapman contributed 6.6 points per game in 53 games.
+On the defensive side, Luc Longley averaged 6.3 points and 4.5 rebounds per game, and Miller provided with 6.3 points, 5.1 rebounds and 1.6 blocks per game in 51 games.